 “See, I lay in Zion a stone that causes people to stumble and a rock that makes them fall, and the one who believes in him will never be put to shame.”

 The argument begins by saying it is “not as though the word of God has failed” (God’s covenant with Israel).
 Paul is starting with the conclusion of his argument that follows.
 He begins by contending that not all who are physically descended from Israel are the same as the elect of Israel, because Isaac was chosen rather than Ishmael, and Jacob was chosen rather than Esau.
 The elect were children of the promise: the promise God made to Abraham about his descendants and that Sarah will bear Abraham’s heir.
 The condition that determined election is the promise God makes to Abraham and later to Rebekah.
 These are analogies so we need to be careful about what implications we draw from these two examples.
-Even though it seems clear Romans 9 on the whole is talking about election to salvation, there is controversy about whether the examples themselves are talking about election to salvation or election to service, and a corporate election of descendants.
+Even though it seems clear Romans 9 on the whole is talking about election to salvation, there is controversy about whether the examples themselves are talking about election to salvation or election to service, or a corporate election of descendants.
 The issue of election in those passages may not be with the individual himself, but with whose descendants will enter into a priestly covenant with God and carry the law.
 This does not necessarily mean that those who do not enter into that covenant are unsaved.
 God continues to care for Esau after he sells his birthright and gives land to his descendants (Deuteronomy 2:5).
 God also promises Abraham that he will care for Ishmael and his descendants (Genesis 17:20).
 But the wider passage in Romans does concern salvation, because Paul is trying to explain why so many Jews are unsaved.
 So why does Paul highlight these election passages when they are not entirely congruous with election to salvation?
 In what way is he saying they are analogous to unbelieving Jews and believing Gentiles?

 What is the Promise in the New Covenant?